jsocain/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-analysis on kickstarter data to uncover trends in theatre funding
+##Analysis on kickstarter data to uncover trends in theatre funding

 -about 61% of plays in the US meet their funding goals -The average amount of sucessful campaign is $5,000